 The "Supported Headstand", in which one stands upside down with the body straight, supported on the head and forearms, is a crucial yoga pose with endless benefits.
 It improves respiration, balance and circulation, stimulates pituitary and pineal glands, calms the brain and strengthens the body.

-For meditation, try Dhyana, or "Cross-Heart Kirtan Kriya Meditation", a mantra meditation that practices mind control and encourages a renewed sense of peace and balance.
+For meditation, try Dhyana, or "Cross-Heart Kirtan Kriya Meditation", a mantra meditation that helps control the thoughts and encourages a renewed sense of peace and balance.

 Watch videos with the yoga poses for surfers.